Insights on Smart Nation: 4 Things Industry Professionals Say

-Just like how tech alone won’t solve all our problems, similarly, tech-inclined people can’t fill all the roles needed in a Smart Nation.
+Just like how tech alone won’t solve all our problems, similarly tech-inclined people can’t fill all the roles needed in a Smart Nation.
 There will still be a need for promotional roles, market analysis, data science, user analysis, judicious deployment of resources in an administration, discernment as to what to support and spearhead and what to abandon.
-In fact, we will need a whole range of people: presenters, innovators, data analysts, coders, marketers, inventors, founders.
+So, we will need a whole range of people: presenters, innovators, data analysts, coders, marketers, inventors, founders.
 Smart Nation is not about tech per se, but using tech for common good.

 Even if you don’t pick up coding as a professional skillset, you could always do so as a hobby or out of interest.
 You’ll never know when something your passionate about could come in handy for work, after all.
 Often, the difficulty with coding is not in picking up the skills per se but in finding useful applications of the skills so that you can create an effective solution to a real problem.
 As a coder, even if you don’t get to exercise those skills at work, you could always teach others and help them to pick up these skills too.
 In fact, in some Smart Nation careers, this is what you might do.
-Once you’ve gained experience in your work and organisation, you may not be tasked with the actual coding all that often anymore – though you may be really good at it by then.
-Instead, you’ll be guiding the less experienced younger professionals to do it.
+Once you’ve gained experience in your work and organisation, you may not be tasked with the actual coding work all that often anymore – though you may be really good at it by then – instead you’ll be guiding the less experienced younger professionals to do it.

 Finding breakthrough technological solutions to solve problems is never easy, so the chances of success are increased with private-public sector cooperation and partnership, as well as the support of the people.
-The people are important because they are the ones who will ultimately use these solutions, and they will only do so if they see that it effectively solves the problems they face.
+The people are important because they are the ones who will ultimately use the solution, and they will only do so if they see that it effectively solves the problems they face.
 From a regulatory standpoint, it is difficult for the government to regulate this tech landscape because it is volatile and unpredictable.
 It is difficult to foresee what new technologies will be confronting society, and the world, even 5 to 10 years down the line.
 A 20- to 50-year masterplan approach will not work here.
 Neither will slow legislative responses prove helpful.

-Perhaps more forgiveness on the part of the people would help, and so too should the regulators develop a thicker skin to learn from past mistakes, adapt and move on.
+Perhaps then more forgiveness on the part of the people would help and so too should the regulators develop a thicker skin to learn from past mistakes, adapt and move on.
 Regulators also need to keep up and move faster, while meaningfully engaging and listening to the private sector to understand the industry landscape and realities.
 The private sector, on the other hand, needs to be open and candid with regulators about the concerns and hopes of the industry.
 This way, decisions about which instances warrant intervention and which do not can be better made.
 Only with concerted and synergistic efforts by industry players, the government and the people can society move toward effective adoption and innovation of tech which serves the common good.
 If each party only focuses on itself, little progress will be achieved.